IloBe/CNN_Thorax-Pneumonia_Classifier/README.md

 1. Download the [chest image dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/version/2).
 Unzip the folder and place the delivered 'chest_xray' directory in your repository, at location `path/to/chest-classifier-project/data`.<br>
 Have a look to the new directories and delete all the '.DS_store' files, they are not needed for this algorithm and would throw errors by using this coding.

 Using the original chest X-ray image separations to the directories train, test, val and their associated subdirectories caused the neural network to unreliable results.
 Its distribution does not fit to the 80/20 or 70/30 rule of thumb according training and testing data.
 This original distribution has been changed to other ratios, like e.g. 80/20 set (60/20/20 distribution for training/validation/testing) and further information is mentioned in the _chest-class_app.ipynb_ file.
 Playing around with different distributions -  especially the amount of validation samples - showed big changes in the prediction metric results.
 Having a look to some model architectures, their prediction performance isn't good anymore, e.g. having a ROC AUC even worse than random prediction.
-Bias and over-fitting appeared in some cases.
+Bias and overfitting appeared in some cases.
 So, for the final project different python notebook files are stored, each one using a different data distribution.
 The associated ratio is part of the file name.

 Some of the best weights training results are stored in the _saved_models_ directory, where are CNN architecture .png files are stored as well.